 I felt sucker-punched by The Book of Mormon.
-I was expecting a clever if irreverent take down of Mormonism; I got that, but I had to choke it down with a big bucket of humor at the expense of blacks on stage and in the audience.
+I was expecting a clever if irreverent exploration of religion; I got that, but I had to choke it down with a big bucket of humor at the expense of blacks on stage and in the audience.

 I went in without reading any reviews, but with a general sense that though offensive in that beloved South Park way, it was a very good show.

 A huge part of the ‘humor’ comes from the encounter between white American missionaries and villagers in rural Uganda.
 As the musical progresses, it escalates from poking fun at naive American perceptions of Africans (starting with cluelessness about Uganda’s location) to making joke after joke largely at the expense of the Ugandans, fully capitalizing on the worst stereotypes of sub-Sarharan Africa.